clever-cottonmouth/InterviewNavigator/SystemDesign/SystemDesign-Concept.md

 ## Blue Green Deployment

+## Service Discovery

 ## Database Sharding

 Sharding is typically used to address challenges in large-scale systems, such as:

 1. **Scalability**: As data grows, a single database server may struggle to handle increased traffic or storage.
 Sharding allows you to scale horizontally by adding more servers.

-1. **Performance**: Queries run faster on smaller datasets, as each shard processes only a subset of the data.
+2. **Performance**: Queries run faster on smaller datasets, as each shard processes only a subset of the data.
-2. **Availability**: Distributing data across multiple servers reduces the risk of a single point of failure.
+3. **Availability**: Distributing data across multiple servers reduces the risk of a single point of failure.
-3. **Geographic Distribution**: Shards can be placed closer to users in different regions, reducing latency (e.g., one shard in the US, another in Europe).
+4. **Geographic Distribution**: Shards can be placed closer to users in different regions, reducing latency (e.g., one shard in the US, another in Europe).

 How Sharding Works1. **Sharding Key**: A specific attribute (e.g., user ID, location, or timestamp) is chosen to determine how data is distributed across shards.
 This is also called the **partition key**.